frederic-perez/AmE-dictionary/data/abbreviations+.md

 __AAPI__ Asian Americans and Pacific Islanders.
 __AAVE__ African American Vernacular English.
 A nonstandard form of American English characteristically spoken by African Americans in the United States.
 __AB__ _Latin_ Artium Baccalaureus (Bachelor of Arts). _Guys in the AB._
+__ABD__ All but dissertation.
+A doctoral candidate who has completed required courses and examinations but not a dissertation. _Applicants who are ABD may apply._
 __ACK__ Acknowledge/Acknowledgement/Acknowledged.
 __ACL__ Anterior cruciate ligament.
 __ACT__ _n_ A trademark for a standardized college entrance examination.
 A college entrance exam, competitor to the SAT.